2tvenom/lifx/README.md

-# LiFX CLI
+# LIFX CLI

-Cross-platform LiFX command line interface.
+Cross-platform LIFX command line interface.
 Get info, set color and power state.
 This code has been developed and maintained by Ven at September 2015.

 ## Requirements
 Golang 1.5